 An individual participating in the BL-Network who is involved with, or has an interest in, or deals in any manner with a third party which might cause a conflict of interest, will not be present and participate in any BL-Network decisions, including committee decisions, if the declared potential conflict of interest could influence the decision or actions of the BL-Network.
 It is the obligation of the individual to declare such potential, apparent or actual conflict of interest before discussions take place so that the committee or Board is aware of the situation in order to ensure that the individual is out of the room when the discussion and decision process on the item in question are taking place.
 This course of action should be recorded in the minutes of the meeting.

-Any question raised by an individual or company regarding the potential conflict of interest of an individual will be raised at the Board level and must be documented in writing.
-The Board will determine the extent to which the question should be pursued and in such cases will consult the individual in question.
+Any question raised by an individual or company regarding the potential conflict of interest of an individual will be raised at the board level and must be documented in writing.
+The board will determine the extent to which the question should be pursued and in such cases will consult the individual in question.
 If necessary, the individual will be asked to respond in writing.

-If an individual is discovered to be in conflict of interest where disclosure and prior approval have not been sought or granted, the Board will require the individual to:
+If an individual is discovered to be in conflict of interest where disclosure and prior approval have not been sought or granted, the board will require the individual to:

-An individual may request in writing, within 30 days, a review of a Board‘s decision on conflict of interest.
-In certain circumstances, the Board may arrange for an independent third party appointed by mutual agreement of the BL-Network and the Board, and failing such mutual agreement, appointed by the NCE Steering Committee, to act as an intermediary to scrutinize scientific reports and budgetary information of research project(s) in which the individual participating in the BL-Network is involved.
+An individual may request in writing, within 30 days, a review of a board‘s decision on conflict of interest.
+In certain circumstances, the board may arrange for an independent third party appointed by mutual agreement of the BL-Network and the board, and failing such mutual agreement, appointed by the NCE Steering Committee, to act as an intermediary to scrutinize scientific reports and budgetary information of research project(s) in which the individual participating in the BL-Network is involved.
 The intermediary would provide an opinion on the overall merit of the review, without divulging specifics of a proprietary nature to other members of the BL-Network.
-The ultimate decision on the resolution of the review rests with the Board.
+The ultimate decision on the resolution of the review rests with the board.

-In cases where there is a concern with respect to decisions or actions of the Board itself, this concern should be submitted in writing to the NCE Secretariat.
-The NCE Secretariat may request the Chair of the Board to respond in writing to the NCE Steering Committee.
+In cases where there is a concern with respect to decisions or actions of the board itself, this concern should be submitted in writing to the NCE Secretariat.
+The NCE Secretariat may request the Chair of the board to respond in writing to the NCE Steering Committee.
 Following submission of the Chair's response, the NCE Steering Committee will decide on follow-up action.

 The following examples, although not comprehensive, illustrate situations that may lead to an indirect or direct conflict of interest: